logo logo

 Turning down NJP is a demand for trial by court-martial.
 If NJP is turned down and court-martial is demanded, and the case proceeds to court-martial trial, the military member risks a possible federal criminal conviction and sentence that could include punitive discharge and prison time.
 So, the risks of such a decision are high.

 The most serious military cases are heard in a court-martial.
+A court-martial is a military criminal trial.
 There are three types of court-martial, with different levels of severity.

 • Summary Court-Martial (SCM): SCM is the least often used, and it is used only for minor offenses because the authorized punishment is significantly limited.
 In a summary court-martial proceeding, the accused military member does not have the right to a military panel (“jury”), and the case is not presided over by a Military Judge.
 The case is presided over by one officer.
 The military member also does not have a right to a defense lawyer, although in certain military branches defense lawyers are permitted to assist the accused.
 Because a military accused does not have the right to a “jury” or defense counsel in a summary court-martial, the case is not presided over by a Military Judge, and the procedural rights and protections are far more limited than a criminal trial, a conviction (being found guilty) in a SCM is NOT considered to be a federal criminal conviction.
 It is still like an administrative disciplinary action, with increased punishment options.
 Those punishment options include very limited military confinement, usually not to exceed 30 days.